janneshb/huehnerbe.in/_pages/about.md

 permalink: /
 title: "Welcome!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+My name is Jannes and I am a scientific assistant at the <a href="https://www.asg.ed.tum.de/en/coa/home/" target="_blank" rel="noopener noreferrer">Chair of Astrodynamics</a> lead by <a href="https://www.marcelloromano.info/" target="_blank" rel="noopener noreferrer">Prof. Marcello Romano</a> at the Technical University of Munich with the goal of obtaining a PhD.

 I am a recent graduate from the Master's program <a href="https://ethz.ch/en/studies/master/degree-programmes/engineering-sciences/robotics-systems-and-control.html" target="_blank" rel="noopener noreferrer">Robotics, Systems and Control</a> at ETH Zurich.
-Most recently, I completed my Master's thesis as a visiting student in the <a href="https://www.imperial.ac.uk/electrical-engineering/research/control-and-power/" target="_blank" rel="noopener noreferrer">Control and Power (CAP) Research Group</a> at Imperial College London under supervision of Prof. Eric Kerrigan.
+As part of that degree program, I completed my Master's thesis as a visiting student in the <a href="https://www.imperial.ac.uk/electrical-engineering/research/control-and-power/" target="_blank" rel="noopener noreferrer">Control and Power (CAP) Research Group</a> at Imperial College London under supervision of Prof. Eric Kerrigan.

 During my Bachelor's studies in <a href="https://ethz.ch/en/studies/bachelor/bachelors-degree-programmes/engineering-sciences/mechanical-engineering.html" target="_blank" rel="noopener noreferrer">Mechanical Engineering</a> at ETH Zurich, I participated in a year-long project at the Academic Space Initiative Switzerland (<a href="https://aris-space.ch" target="_blank" rel="noopener noreferrer">ARIS</a>) with the goal of developing an autonomous guided recovery system for a student competition rocket.